 5 Myths About Resource Guarding

-When your dog controls access to his possessions by displaying defensive body language or aggressive behavior it’s known as resource guarding.
+What is resource guarding anyway?
+Resource guarding is when your dog controls access to his possessions by displaying defensive body language or aggressive behavior.
 Dogs most often tend to guard their food (it’s often just called food aggression), but their humans, toys, beds, and their favorite spot on the couch can also become targets.

 Does your dog growl or snap if you approach his food?
 That’s classic resource guarding.
 Does he actively try to keep other dogs away from your when you’re at the park?
 That’s not protection — it’s resource guarding.
 Your dog has decided that you are his and he’s going to protect his resource – you – from other competitors.